jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ### Pre-requisites

-Have the OpenShift GitOps and OpenShift pipelines operators installed.
+Have the OpenShift GitOps and OpenShift Pipelines operators installed.

 Be connected to the cluster.

-### Creating a gitops project for a given solution
+### Creating a GitOps project for a given solution

 Use the following `kam` command to create a gitops repository with multiple ArgoCD applications.
 To run successfully, we need to be connected to OpenShift cluster with Sealed Secret, GitOps and Pipelines operators deployed, get SSH key from github if repositories are used: